Craig Harris

 Performing like a veteran Swing combo — John Kirby sextet comes to mind — the Tailgaters run through a variety of melodies and counter melodies.
 Most prominent is the recurring melancholy theme, initially made more prominent by Harris’ didgeridoo and Eddie Allen’s muted trumpet.
 Each musician seems to play many roles, with Harris, back on his main axe, moving from guttural vocalizing and note bending to a more mellow, legato Lawrence Brown-style sophistication.
 Speedy on regular black stick, Byron adds to the thematic sadness on the last section with his bass clarinet, while with a jarring growl, Allen proves that he can trumpet Cat Anderson’s legacy any time.

+Throughout, the downhearted themes and the out-of-tempo Braxtonian march sections are kept on an even keel by Anthony Cox’s steady bass work and Pheeroan Aklaff’s forceful drumming.
 “Cootie”, which likely honors Mr. Williams — rather than commenting on bedbugs — is a tune that morphs between Dixie-Swing and its cool West Coast version, featuring Depression era clarinet lines and with Allen assuming the Ellington soloist’s persona, firing off one open-horn high note after another.
 Working in simple shuffle rhythms with military precision Aklaff ends up trading fours with Harris.

 Everything is brought to fruition on “Sound Sketches”, one of those sneaky pieces like Julius Hemphill’s “The Hard Blues”, which allows soloists all sorts of freedom since the unvarying beat is thick and heavily accented — it even sounds as if an electric bass was used on this track.
 Time and tempo changes frequently during the composition with Swing, a stop-time section and even something that sounds like a TV detective show melody appearing and disappearing.
 Finishing at marathon race velocity, there’s a protracted ending to prolong the excitement.
+All and all, this is a memorable Harris-led session that certainly deserved to be brought back from delete limbo.
+If only he had left all the “singing” to the instrumentalists, though.

 — Ken Waxman